faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-Switching.md

 ### Out-of-Band Management

 Out-of-band management involves managing network through a **separate dedicated network path** that is **independent** of the **primary data network**.
 It provides a secure dedicated alternate access method into an IT network infrastructure to administer connected devices and IT assets without using the corporate LAN (in corporate environment).
-Administrators access devices' management interface using separate network connections and IP addressing specifically designated for out-of-band management.
+Network administrators access devices' management interface using separate network connections and IP addressing specifically designated for out-of-band management.

 ## EtherChannel (Link Aggregation)